Timiz0r/WebGLMultiThreaded/readme.md

 Combined with difficulty in testing/debugging, potential pain!

 ## To do
-The example wouldn't really be complete without demonstrating some pattern for cross-platform support, so that will be the next major thing to add.

-Also, I'd like to use Roslyn to help codegen all the jslib/WASM/Web Worker stuff/Unity-side P/Invoke code.
+I'd like to use Roslyn to help codegen all the jslib/WASM/Web Worker stuff/Unity-side P/Invoke code.
 I've used Roslyn in Unity in the past for my localization system, so it shouldn't be *overly* hard to get started.
 Of course, getting it working is another matter!